 - 6 small ice cream sugar cones

-- For drawbridges, divide each candy bar into four three-piece sections.
+- For drawbridge, divide each candy bar into four three-piece sections.
 Center one section on one side of each cake; gently press into cake.
-Divide the two remaining chocolate sections into three pieces; place one above each drawbridge for door.
+Divide the two remaining chocolate sections into three pieces; place one piece above each drawbridge for door.
 Cut three nonpareil candies in half; arrange a half circle above each door.
 Press pretzels into cake on each side of bridge.

 Originally published as Miniature Castle Cakes in Quick Cooking January/February 2002, p57